 Dimension Assessment by the author Accuracy and reliability:- The proximity between an estimate and the unknown true value.
-Coverage of staff is 100%, but ethnicity and disability are affected by missing data.
-Ethnicity data are missing for 10.7% of staff.
-Of staff for whom ethnicity is available, 0.4% were from ethnic minorities.
-While the true proportion of minority ethnic staff could be as high as 11.1% (on the most extreme scenario where all missing data related to minority ethnic staff), there is no evidence that the ethnicity of staff whose information is missing differ from those whose is recorded, and so the actual proportion of staff from a minority ethnic background is unlikely to differ substantially from the reported figure of 0.4%.
-Disability data are missing for 56.2% of staff.
-Some 5.7% of all staff were recorded as disabled.
-Potentially, therefore, the true proportion of disabled staff could be as high as 61.9% (on the most extreme scenario where all missing data related to disabled staff).
-The reported proportion of 5.7% should therefore be considered as a minimum - some staff whose disability information is missing may have a disability, and some others who are recorded as not having a disability may have developed a disability since the information was provided.
+Assessment by the author Coverage of staff is 100%, but ethnicity and disability are affected by missing data.
+Ethnicity data are missing for 10.9% of staff.
+Of staff for whom ethnicity is available, 0.3% were from ethnic minorities.
+While the true proportion of minority ethnic staff could be as high as 11.2% (on the most extreme scenario where all missing data related to minority ethnic staff), there is no evidence that the ethnicity of staff whose information is missing differ from those whose is recorded, and so the actual proportion of staff from a minority ethnic background is unlikely to differ substantially from the reported figure of Disability data are missing for 54.6% of staff.
+Some 5.6% of all staff were recorded as disabled.
+Potentially, therefore, the true proportion of disabled staff could be as high as 60.2% (on the most extreme scenario where all missing data related to disabled staff).
+The reported proportion of 5.6% should therefore be considered as a minimum - some staff whose disability information is missing may have a disability, and some others who are recorded as not having a disability may have developed a disability since the information was provided.
 Both of these scenarios would mean a larger proportion of all staff having a disability.
-Sexual orientation data are missing for 85.6% of NICS staff.
-Of those staff for whom data are available 2.6% described their orientation as towards someone of the same sex, 1.0% towards both sexes and 96.4% towards someone of different sex.
+Sexual orientation data are missing for 83.7% of NICS staff.
+Of those staff for whom data are available 2.8% described their orientation as towards someone of the same sex, 1.4% towards both sexes and 95.8% towards someone of different sex.
 However since coverage is limited to a relatively small proportion of staff, staff with a recorded sexual orientation may not be representative of the whole NICS and so it would not be appropriate to use these figures as an estimate of the NICS profile.